cldmnky/dyndnsr53/docs/GITHUB_ACTIONS.md

 - **Distroless base images**: Uses ko's default distroless images for minimal attack surface
 - **SBOM generation**: Creates Software Bill of Materials for supply chain security
 - **Security scanning**: Automated vulnerability scanning with Trivy
+- **Security reports**: Results displayed in GitHub Actions and uploaded as artifacts
 - **Build summaries**: Detailed information about each build in GitHub Actions

+## Security Scanning

+The workflow includes comprehensive security scanning:

+- **Trivy Scanner**: Scans container images for known vulnerabilities
+- **Results Display**: Security scan results shown in GitHub Actions summary
+- **Artifact Upload**: Scan results saved as downloadable artifacts for 30 days
+- **Advanced Security**: If GitHub Advanced Security is enabled, results are also uploaded to the Security tab

+**Note**: GitHub Advanced Security features (Security tab integration) require a paid GitHub plan for private repositories but are free for public repositories.

 ## Local Testing